Distribution-free Deviation Bounds and The Role of Domain Knowledge in Learning via Model Selection with Cross-validation Risk Estimation: Learning via model selection with bounded loss functions

 in which $m$ is the number of pairs considered to calculate \eqref{form_Lhat}.
 Furthermore, if

 then

 \end{theorem}

-A bound for $\mathbb{P}(L(\hat{\mathcal{M}}) \neq L(\mathcal{M}^{\star}))$, and the almost sure convergence of $\hat{\mathcal{M}}$ to $\mathcal{M}^{\star}$ in the case of k-fold cross validation, follow from Proposition \ref{propVC}, recalling that the sample size in each training and validation sample is $(k-1)n$ and $n$, respectively, with $N = kn$.
+A bound for $\mathbb{P}(L(\hat{\mathcal{M}}) \neq L(\mathcal{M}^{\star}))$, and the almost sure convergence of $\hat{\mathcal{M}}$ to $\mathcal{M}^{\star}$ in the case of k-fold cross-validation, follow from Proposition \ref{propVC} by taking $N = N_{t} + N_{v}$ the total of the training and validation samples, with both sample sizes tending to infinity.
 Analogously, we may obtain a bound when an independent validation sample is considered.
 This result is stated in the next theorem.

 \begin{theorem} Assume the loss function is bounded.
 If $\hat{L}$ is given by k-fold cross-validation or by an independent validation sample, then $\hat{\mathcal{M}}$ converges with probability one to $\mathcal{M}^{\star}$. \end{theorem}